Alfred Portale

 Alfred Portale (born July 5, 1954), in Buffalo, New York, is an American chef, author, and restaurateur, is widely recognized as a pioneering figure in the New American cuisine movement.

-After graduating (first in his class) from the Culinary Institute of America, Portale embarked on an intensive apprenticeship in France, where he refined his skills under the guidance of renowned chefs such as Michel Guerard, Jean Troisgros, and Jacques Maximin.
+After graduating (first in his class) from the Culinary Institute of America, Portale embarked on an intensive apprenticeship in France, where he refined his skills under the guidance of chefs such as Michel Guerard, Jean Troisgros, and Jacques Maximin.